tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/layers/DenseVariational.md

 Computes the output shape of the layer.

-If the layer has not been built, this method will call `build` on the layer.
-This assumes that the layer will later be used with inputs that match the input shape provided here.
+Assumes that the layer will be built to match that input shape provided.

 #### Arguments: